-- Given every opportunity to understand the purpose and content of Relationships Education and RSE; - Encouraged to participate in the development of Relationships Education and RSE; - Able to discuss any concerns directly with the Academy.
+- Given every opportunity to understand the purpose and content of Relationships Education and RSE; - Encouraged to participate in the development of Relationships Education and RSE; through engagement in parent forums and school surveys. - Able to discuss any concerns directly with the Academy.